soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 and that it's a legitimate tech company.

-This blog post will attempt to debunk that, using my 3-month real world experience, and why I had to leave there in a hurry.
+This blog post will attempt to debunk that, using my 3-month experience with the company, and why I had to leave there in a hurry.

 > Note that this blog only represents my own view and experience,
 > and there's a high chance that KBTG still had some few competent